 In making this website, I had to think long and hard as I had many considerations to make.
 Firstly, I had to consider the views of my family, my sons, many grandchildren and their children to come.
 What would they say?
 Not that my sons were unaware of the case.
 They felt it in their own bodies and souls and the family’s tragic upheaval at the time caused irrevocable damage to them all.

-The flood of lies, misinformation, misrepresentation, distortion and outright falsehood about the case and the events at the time has made it necessary to put the record straight before I leave this world.
+The flood of lies, misinformation, misrepresentation, distortion and outright falsehood about the case and the events at the time have made it necessary to put the record straight before I leave this world.

 Lies, which were compounded, would ultimately crush the truth and cover up something, which should have been exposed a long time ago.